-Because Louisiana's coast is a dynamic, ever-changing system, the conditions 50 years from now will be different from those today.
-In addition, many projects included in the master plan will not be implemented for several years, or even decades, as further design is undertaken and funding is obtained.
-Given these uncertainties, the most accurate way to predict the effects of projects in the master plan is to compare them against the future landscape that would occur without the plan.
-To capture this comparison, we investigated what we called "Future Without Action" conditions for the next 50 years, meaning conditions that would be present throughout coastal Louisiana if we do nothing further to protect and restore the coast.
+Because Louisiana's coast is a dynami ever-changing system, the conditions 50 year from now will be different from those today. addition, many projects included in the mast plan will not be implemented for several years, even decades, as further design is undertaken ar funding is obtained.
+Given these uncertainties, the most accurate way to predict the effects of project in the master plan is to compare them against t future landscape that would occur without the pla To capture this comparison, we investigated wh we called "Future Without Action" conditions the next 50 years, meaning conditions that wou